mheere/koDropDown/readme.md

 Note the callback to the $parent.getDynamicOptions which should return a valid options object that can directly be passed on to the plugin.
 It will merge with the plugin's own default settings overriding any options that are specified here.

-    // Called by the custom knockout binding (bsPopUp) when the element is bound and rendered.
-All it does it to provide
+    // Called by the custom knockout binding (koPopUp) when the element is bound and rendered.
+All it does
-    // a proper bsdropdown settings object that is given to the drop down widget.
-These settings override any default.
+    // is to provide a proper koDropDown settings object that is given to the dropdown widget.
+	// These settings override any default.
     MyBasket.prototype.getDynamicOptions = function (item, context) {

 	    return {
-		    // This is called upon when user clicks the drop down glyph - it is given the current item and the context in which it lives.
+		    // This is called upon when user clicks the drop down glyph - it is given the current item and the
-		    // It should return an array with context relevant option items.
+		    // context in which it lives.
+It should return an array with context relevant option items.
 		    data: function (item, context) {

 			    var actions = Array();